 A Section 106 is a legal document which places specific conditions on a property or land.

-In terms of affordable housing there are two important clauses contained in a Section 106, which govern who can buy the property.
+In terms of affordable housing there are three important clauses contained in a Section 106, which govern who can buy the property.

 Local Occupancy Clause